 Whether you’ve always rented your home or are a first-time renter, determining how much renters insurance you need can be a bit daunting.
-Like most people, renters just want the cheapest rate available with basic coverages.
-But there are a few important things to consider when determining how much coverage you should get including the financial worth of your property, how much liability protection you need, your rental’s location, and any additional add-ons you may want to be included.
+Like most people, renters want the cheapest rate available with basic coverages.
+But, there are a few important things to consider when determining how much coverage you should get, including the financial worth of your property, how much liability protection you need, your rental location, and any additional add-ons you may want to be included.

-Like every policy, the more protection you purchase the more your policy will cost.
-That is why we recommend doing an inventory check on the personal items you want to be protected, so you’re not paying for coverage you don’t need.
-And on the flip side, you’ll want to ensure you’ve got full coverage for the items you want to be protected.
+Like every policy, the more protection you purchase, the more your policy will cost.
+That is why we recommend doing an inventory check on the personal items you want to be protected so you’re not paying for coverage you don’t need.
+Also, you’ll want to ensure you’ve got full coverage for the items you want to be protected.

 Let’s take a look at the basics of renters insurance and explain how each type of coverage works.

 Renters insurance is a type of property insurance that provides three key types of coverage for policyholders:

 - Personal liability